runmat-org/runmat/docs/INTRODUCTION_TO_RUNMAT_GPU.md

   classDef gpu fill:#c8e6c9,stroke:#2e7d32,color:#1b5e20,stroke-width:1px;
   classDef cpu fill:#eeeeee,stroke:#666,color:#333,stroke-width:1px;
 ```

+If GPU RNG hooks are unavailable, RunMat falls back to host sampling and uploads once to keep downstream work on the GPU.

  ---

- ## 6. How this maps to the real workloads
+## How this maps to real workloads

 The pipeline above pays off in all regimes in which mathematical operations can be fused and offloaded to the GPU.
 Versus CPUs, using GPUs with RunMat can expect to see: